The INSERT statement comes in three basic forms.

 The second form of the INSERT statement contains a SELECT statement instead of a VALUES clause.
 A new entry is inserted into the table for each row of data returned by executing the SELECT statement.
 If a column-list is specified, the number of columns in the result of the SELECT must be the same as the number of items in the column-list.
 Otherwise, if no column-list is specified, the number of columns in the result of the SELECT must be the same as the number of columns in the table.
 Any SELECT statement, including compound SELECTs and SELECT statements with ORDER BY and/or LIMIT clauses, may be used in an INSERT statement of this form.

 The third form of an INSERT statement is with DEFAULT VALUES.
 The INSERT ...
 DEFAULT VALUES statement inserts a single new row into the named table.
 Each column of the new row is populated with its default value, or with a NULL if no default value is specified as part of the column definition in the CREATE TABLE statement.

 The "REPLACE" and "INSERT OR action" forms specify an alternative constraint conflict resolution algorithm to use during this one INSERT command.
 See the section titled ON CONFLICT for additional information.
 For compatibility with MySQL, the parser allows the use of the single keyword REPLACE as an alias for "INSERT OR REPLACE".

-The optional "database-name." prefix on the table-name is support for top-level INSERT statements only.
+The optional "schema-name." prefix on the table-name is supported for top-level INSERT statements only.
 The table name must be unqualified for INSERT statements that occur within CREATE TRIGGER statements.
 Similarly, the "DEFAULT VALUES" form of the INSERT statement is supported for top-level INSERT statements only and not for INSERT statements within triggers.